Small Business Interview: Ebony Ruffin, Ruffin Consulting Services

-A young single mother wanted to make more financial sound decisions for she and her daughter.
+A young single mother wanted to make more financially sound decisions for her and her daughter.
 She contacted me to request my service and expertise in ensuring her daughter would be financially secured shall the mother pass away.
 I worked with the mother to provide affordable permanent life insurance for her as well as her young daughter and secure them both with living benefits.

 How soon after you started did you start seeing profits?
 Or when do you project to begin earning a profit?

 The profitability for Ruffin Consulting Services wasn’t immediate.
 There were upfront expenses such as exam costs to obtain a license, errors and omission insurance for the business, accounting fees and other overhead fees such as website, phone, hosting service, consulting fees, etc. Once the foundation was solid, the growth of clientele was a slow start.
 Working in the financial services industry requires clients’ complete trust.
 Trust takes time to build but once in place, the reward is priceless.
 Once an agent obtains his or her license, profitability may be obtained quickly depending on the agent’s ability to earn the trust of clients.
 As a new business with no previous clients, there was significant time invested in building clientele.